farazAV/AppVirality-Android-SDK-2.0/README.md

 2) Initializing the SDK

-* Create a <b>UserDetails</b> class object and set the various user details to be sent to AppVirality
+* Create a <b>UserDetails</b> class object and set the various user details to recognize the user same as your backend system.
+Also, it is required to personalize the referral messages and welcome screen, which will be shown to new users upon app installation.
+(Friends shall be able to see the referrer's name and profile picture).
+We will also pass these user details through web-hooks to notify you on successful referral or conversion(install,signup or transaction,etc.)

 ```java
 UserDetails userDetails = new UserDetails();